kevinfengcs88/nvim/README.md

 - Find out if there is a way to do fuzzy finding for cmdline
 - Add installation and set up for i3wm
 - Add installation and set up for tmux
+- Add installation and set up for nnn